SargSoft/survival/README.md

 ```

 ### 3.5 Commenting
-- Double slash commenting (single line commenting) will be used rather than multi line commenting
+- Double slash commenting (single line commenting) will be used rather than multi-line commenting
 - A space will be left after the double slash and before the comment (example 1)
 - Comments should **not** end with a period (example 1)
-- The first letter of comments should always be capitalized (example 1)
+- The first letter of comments should always be capitalised (example 1)
 - Variables purposes should be clear from their names, although a comment may be attached if appropriate
 - All functions should have a comment that clearly describes their purpose, intention, and approach
 - Additional comments may be used elsewhere where appropriate